scRNA-tools/scRNA-tools/README.md

 particular function.
 These are designed to be used as filters, for example when looking for software to accomplish a particular task.
-They are also the most likely to be inaccurate as software is frequently updated and it is hard to judge all the functions without making significant use of it.
+They are also the most likely to be inaccurate as software is frequently updated and it is hard to judge all the functions a package has without making significant use of it.
 The function columns ask the following questions of the software:

+* **Assembly** - Can it perform assembly?
 * **Quantification** - Does it quantify expression from reads?
 * **QC** - Does it perform some type of quality control of cells?
 * **Normalisation** - Does it perform some type of normalisation?